 The Lexington single-vehicle accident lawyers from Minner Vines Moncus Injury Lawyers are ready to take on your case and fight for the financial compensation you deserve.
 To schedule a free consultation with a Lexington car accident attorney, contact or call (859) 550-2900.

-Common Causes of Single Vehicle Accidents
+Common Causes of Single Vehicle Accidents in Lexington

 Many car accidents involve two or more vehicles.
 Typically, one driver fails to pay attention or makes an error.
 However, there are crashes where only one car ends up damaged.
 Some of the contributing factors that could cause you to collide with a stationary object instead of another vehicle include: